Jayson Tatum: Personal life

 Tatum is the son of Justin Tatum and Brandy Cole-Barnes.
 His father is a former professional basketball player and the current head coach of the Illawarra Hawks in the Australian NBL.
 His mother was an 18-year-old freshman in college on a volleyball scholarship when Tatum was born.
 Cole-Barnes raised Tatum as a single mother.
 She earned degrees in communications and political science and graduated from law school.
 Cole-Barnes also earned her Master of Business Administration.

 Tatum's son, Jayson Jr. (commonly nicknamed "Deuce"), was born in 2017.
 Tatum resides in Newton, Massachusetts, where he purchased a mansion in 2019.
 In 2024, Tatum and singer-songwriter Ella Mai had their first child together.

 Tatum is the godson of former NBA player Larry Hughes, who was his father's high school and college teammate.
 Tatum is also a cousin of former NBA player and current Los Angeles Clippers head coach Tyronn Lue.

 While in high school at Chaminade College Preparatory School, Tatum became friends with future NHL forward Matthew Tkachuk of the Florida Panthers, as the two were placed in the same gym class.
-Both Tatum and Tkachuk won their respective championship series (the 2024 NBA Finals and 2024 Stanley Cup Finals, respectively) within a week of each other.
+Both Tatum and Tkachuk won their respective championship series (the 2024 NBA Finals and 2024 Stanley Cup Final, respectively) within a week of each other.
 Tatum is also friends with former Duke teammate and former NBA player Harry Giles.

 Tatum is a Christian, crediting Jesus for his career success.
 Tatum has several tattoos showcasing his Christian faith.
 Tatum runs the Jayson Tatum Foundation, which aims to help low-income families build generational wealth.
 The foundation is particularly active in Tatum's hometown of St. Louis.